 I love getting emails from readers asking for menu ideas when hosting an Indian-themed party.
-Here’s one I received from Jen a couple of days ago:
+Here’s one I received from Jen a couple of days ago that inspired me to make this Grilled Corn Chaat recipe:

 I’m hosting our monthly book club and my selection is Interpreter of Maladies – a series of short stories that I absolutely love.
 We try to coordinate our meeting’s food with our book’s subject – usually just appetizers & dessert, but occasionally a full meal.